College of Science and Health > Academics > Health Sciences > Student Resources > FAQ

 • Your job or internship does not have to be paid.
 Involved and substantive volunteer experiences will work!
 You just have to take a UIP course alongside your experience.

 Please note that these programs require a separate application to the graduate program and admission is not guaranteed.
 Competitive applicants will have a high cumulative and major GPA (specified by each program), and be well-prepared to being their graduate study before the close of their undergraduate program.
-Also, given the restrictive nature of these curricula, it is not always possible for transfer students to take advantage of these programs.
-All students are encouraged to consider traditional application to these graduate programs if a combined bachelor’s + master’s degree cannot be accomplished given their current student status.
+Given the restrictive nature of these curricula, it is not always possible for transfer students to take advantage of these programs.
+All students are encouraged to consider traditional application to these graduate programs if a combined degree cannot be accomplished, given their current student status.

-There are currently three courses approved to fulfill the health ethics requirement.
-Please note that students in Health Sciences should only take ONE of these courses, since these courses have significantly overlapping material.
+Three courses fulfill the health ethics requirement.
+Students in Health Sciences should only take ONE of these courses, since these courses have significantly overlapping material.

 HLTH 229 Ethics for Health Sciences

 This course can be applied to your track electives in the major or to your open electives.
-The department offers this course in Autumn, Winter, and Spring (and sometimes in the Summer).
+The department offers this course in Autumn, Winter, and Spring.
 This course carries a Philosophical Inquiry requirement designation, but Health Sciences majors cannot HLTH courses toward their learning domains.

 REL 229 Medicine, Ethics, and Society